qoherent/ria-hub-docs/docs/content/.Installation/with-docker.en-us.md

 Here is a detailed explanation what is happening when a SSH request is made:

-1. The client adds their SSH public key to Gitea using the webpage.
+1. The client adds their SSH public key to RIA Hub using the webpage.
-2. Gitea in the container will add an entry for this key to its database.
+2. RIA Hub in the container will add an entry for this key to its database.
 3. The client then makes an SSH request to the host SSH server using the `git` user, e.g. `git clone git@domain:user/repo.git`.
 4. The client will attempt to authenticate with the server, passing one or more public keys in turn to the host.
 5. For each key the client provides, the host SSH server will checks its configuration for an `AuthorizedKeysCommand`.
 6. The host runs the above `AuthorizedKeysCommand`, which execs in to the docker and then runs the `gitea keys` command.
-7. Gitea on the docker will look in it's database to see if the public key matches and will return an entry like that of an `authorized_keys` command.
+7. RIA Hub on the docker will look in it's database to see if the public key matches and will return an entry like that of an `authorized_keys` command.
-8. This entry has the public key, but also has a `command=` option which matches the location of the Gitea binary on the container.
+8. This entry has the public key, but also has a `command=` option which matches the location of the RIA Hub binary on the container.
 9. The host SSH server creates a user session for the `git` user, and using the shell for the host `git` user runs the `command=`.
 10. The shell of the host `git` user is now our `docker-shell` which uses `docker exec` to open a shell for the `git` user on the container.
 11. The container shell now runs the `command=` option meaning that the container `gitea serv` is run, taking over control of the rest of the SSH session and managing gitea authentication & authorization of the git commands.